salagarsprabu/simple-reactjs-app/README.md

 2. Making HTTP calls
 3. Communicating between parent and child component
 4. Using Bootstrap along with React
-5. Using Basic Routing in React
+5. Using Basic Routing in Reactjs

 The project Template can be used to build bigger projects